dblock/code.dblock.org/_posts/2011/2011-03-31-a-rake-task-for-backing-up-a-mongodb-database.markdown

 comments: true
 dblog_post_id: 192
 ---
-It’s time to connect MongoDB with S3 and write a task that backs up a MongoDB database to Amazon S3.
+It's time to connect MongoDB with S3 and write a task that backs up a MongoDB database to Amazon S3.
 This follows a series of articles, so before you read this you might want to check these out.

 - [Exporting and Importing MongoDB Data with Rake](/seeding-exporting-and-importing-mongodb-data-with-rake)
 - [A Rake Task for Copying MongoDB Databases](/a-rake-task-for-copying-mongodb-databases)
 - [A Rake Task for Copying Data Between Amazon S3 Buckets](/a-rake-task-for-copying-data-between-amazon-s3-buckets)

-We’re now reusing two pieces of code in all these tasks (I put them into _s3.rake_ and _mongohq.rake _with some bug fixes).
+We're now reusing two pieces of code in all these tasks (I put them into _s3.rake_ and _mongohq.rake _with some bug fixes).

 #### mongohq.rake